oomie/comix/README.md

  Documentation:
  Comic name:  City Tripping

 Team members: Toomie, Dilnaz, Yeva, Bato

 Note from Bato: Please draw each character, background, as well as balloon text in separate layers so we can make adjustments easier later-on.
 This also applies to items you’d like to use for interactivity or animation.

-Character 1 details: NYUAD student, female, ...
+Character 1 details: NYUAD student, female, her name is Maya.

-Character 2 details: Main character’s friend, please describe appearance here
+Character 2 details: Main character’s friend, her name is Beena

 Page 1:
 Description: Our main character, depressed in their room after a long week of assignments and deadlines